isabellayhm3/sigma-hackathon/data_sets/README.md

 # Dataset Documentation

-We provide three small, synthetic datasets for testing and demonstration.
+We provide three synthetic datasets for testing and demonstration.

 ## File Overview